HBPol/rag-trader/README.md

 ### Root Tooling
 - **Pre-commit** enforces Ruff, Black, isort, mypy, ESLint, and Prettier.
-- **Docker Compose & CI** ensure parity across services via automated smoke tests running in GitHub Actions.
+- **Docker Compose & CI** expose the API, web, Postgres, and Redis services (with an optional local Qdrant override) described in the [Quickstart](#quickstart), and GitHub Actions already runs smoke tests with the stack while we stage deeper pipeline coverage for upcoming CI work.
 - **Compose smoke test** ensures `.env.example` and the Docker Compose files stay aligned.
 Run `pytest tests/test_compose.py` before relying on the stack locally or in CI.
 See [Compose Smoke Tests](#compose-smoke-tests) for details on the scenarios covered.